Simulus: Combining Improvements in Sample-Efficient World Model Agents: Method

 Similarly, rewards and termination signals are predicted by additional prediction heads as $\hat{\reward}_{t} = \rewardPredHead(\retnetOutputVec), \hat{\doneSgnl}_{t} \sim p_{\theta}( \hat{\doneSgnl}_{t} | \retnetOutputVec)$, slightly abusing notations, where $\retnetOutputVec$ is the last vector of $\retnetOutput^{\text{u}}_{t+1}$.
 An illustration is provided in Figure \ref{fig:wm}.

 \paragraph{Reducing Epistemic Uncertainty via Intrinsic Motivation} The world model $\WM$ serves as the cornerstone of the entire system.
 Any controller operating within a world model framework can only perform as well as the underlying world model allows, making its quality a fundamental limiting factor.
-In deep learning methods, the model's performance depends heavily on the quality of its training data.
-Accurate dynamics modeling requires comprehensive data collection that captures the full spectrum of possible environmental behaviors.
-This presents a particular challenge in online RL, where the controller must systematically and efficiently explore its environment.
+In turn, the model's performance depends heavily on the quality of its training data.
+Effective modeling requires data that sufficiently covers the environment's state-action space, yet achieving this coverage presents a particular challenge in online RL, where the controller must systematically and efficiently explore its environment.
 Success depends on intelligently guiding the controller toward unexplored or undersampled regions of the dynamics space.
-An effective approach to this challenge involves estimating the world model's epistemic uncertainty and directing the controller to gather data from regions where this uncertainty is highest \cite{Schmidhuber2010, pmlr-v97-shyam19a, sekar20aPlan2Explore}.
+An effective approach to this challenge involves estimating the world model's epistemic uncertainty and directing the controller to gather data from regions where this uncertainty is highest \citep{Schmidhuber2010, pmlr-v97-shyam19a, sekar20aPlan2Explore}.

-Our approach estimates epistemic uncertainty using an ensemble of $\ensembleSize=4$ next observation prediction heads $\left\{ p_{\phi_i}(\hat{\tokens} | \stopGrad( \retnetOutput^{\text{u}} ) ) \right\}_{i=1}^{\ensembleSize}$ with parameters $\{ \phi_i \}_{i=1}^{\ensembleSize}$ \cite{sekar20aPlan2Explore, LakshminarayananNIPS2017uncertaintyEstDeepEns} where $\stopGrad(\cdot)$ is the stop gradient operator.
-To quantify disagreement between the ensemble's distributions, we employ the Jensen-Shannon divergence (JSD) \cite{pmlr-v97-shyam19a}.
+Our approach estimates epistemic uncertainty using an ensemble of $\ensembleSize=4$ next observation prediction heads $\left\{ p_{\phi_i}(\hat{\tokens} | \stopGrad( \retnetOutput^{\text{u}} ) ) \right\}_{i=1}^{\ensembleSize}$ with parameters $\{ \phi_i \}_{i=1}^{\ensembleSize}$ \citep{sekar20aPlan2Explore, LakshminarayananNIPS2017uncertaintyEstDeepEns} where $\stopGrad(\cdot)$ is the stop gradient operator.
+To quantify disagreement between the ensemble's distributions, we employ the Jensen-Shannon divergence (JSD) \citep{pmlr-v97-shyam19a}.
 For probability distributions $P_1, \ldots, P_n$, the JSD is defined as:

 where $\entropyFn(\cdot)$ denotes the Shannon entropy.
 Since observations comprise multiple tokens, we average the per-token JSD values to obtain a single uncertainty measure $\disagreement_{t}$.
 Training data is divided equally among ensemble members, with each predictor processing a distinct subset of each batch.
 Despite the ensemble approach, our implementation maintains computational efficiency, with negligible additional overhead in practice.